pojntfx/uni-supply-chain-paper/docs/notes.md

 ## Part 4: Evaluation (in-toto: Providing farm-to-table guarantees for bits and bytes)

+- Finally, let's analyze the results that the in-toto maintainers provided following some initial usage
 - Debian rebuilders
   - Reproducible builds are bit-by-bit reproducible, so it is possible to build a package on a separate host and get the same hash on the result
   - A `apt-transport` for in-toto is used to provide attestations of the resulting builds using link metadata